NITROUS OXIDE (LAUGHING GAS) FOR DENTAL ANXIETY

 Are receiving a treatment in which bleomycin sulfate is used.

-Laughing gas is a safe, common sedation method.
-It’s appropriate for both adults and children to relieve dental anxiety.
-However, mild side effects can occur after use in some patients.
+Laughing gas is an effective and common sedation method.
+It’s can be used on for both adults and children to ease dental anxiety.
+Side effects are mild and not very common.

-Nitrous oxide doen’t have lasting effects and the patient may drive shortly after procedure with the dentist’s permission.
-Just make sure to share all details of your medical history with your dentist before a procedure.
-Based on your current health, your dentist can determine whether you’re a candidate for this method of sedation.
+Laughing gas doesn’t have lasting effects and the patient may drive shortly after procedure with the dentist’s permission.
+It is important that the patient shares all details of their medical history with their sedation dentist before procedure.
+Based on the patient's current health, a laughing gas dentist can determine the right method of sedation for them.

-If you or a loved one suffer from dental anxiety, call us today at 773-581-1345 to schedule your appointment.
-At Archer Dental, we make it our priority to deliver gentle dental care with the help of our sedation dentists in Chicago.
+If you or a loved one suffer from dental anxiety and are looking for laughing gas dentist in 60632, call us today at 773-581-1345 to schedule your appointment.
+At Archer Dental, top dentist in Archer Heights, we do everything to deliver gentle dental care with the help of our laughing gas dentists in Chicago.
+Archer Dental also accepts patients who look for dentist in 60638 and dentist in 60629.
 We look forward to meeting you!

 Cosmetic dentistry refers to any dental work that improves the appearance of patient's teeth/gums/bite.